 Graduate assistantships are available for students enrolled in the program full-time.
-Examples of areas providing graduate assistantships at the University of Utah are: A. Ray Olpin University Union, Career Services, Dean of Students/Leadership/Fraternity and Sorority Life, Lowell Bennion Community Service Center, TRIO, Veterans' Support Center, Women's Resource Center, and Housing & Residential Education.
-Westminster College and Salt Lake Community College also support graduate assistantships in areas such as recruitment and enrollment management, Residence Life, and Student Involvement.
+Examples of areas providing graduate assistantships at the University of Utah are A. Ray Olpin University Union, Career Services, Dean of Students/Leadership/Fraternity and Sorority Life, Lowell Bennion Community Service Center, TRIO, Veterans' Support Center, Women's Resource Center, and Housing & Residential Education.